orgmycology/astropy_report/sections/4_improving_participation.md

 ### Happy with the current state or personal challenges

-Several respondents were comfortable with the way the community is at the moment.
-While some thought there would be some ways to improve involvement and kindness.
+Several respondents were comfortable with the way the community is at the moment, while some thought there would be some ways to improve involvement and kindness.

 > I know it\'s not helpful, but I really like the community right now and I don\'t have any ideas at the moment about how it could be improved.